Randy Allen (American football)

-Playing Career
+Playing career

-A native of Abilene, Texas, Allen prepped at 5A Cooper High School, a football powerhouse.
-With Allen at tailback and slotback, Abilene Cooper made it to the 1967 state final against Austin Reagan at Fort Worth's Amon G. Carter Stadium, but lost 20-19 in a controversial last-second decision.
-Upon graduation in 1968, Allen went on to play at Southern Methodist University in Dallas for coach Hayden Fry.
+A native of Abilene, Texas, Allen attended 1960's football powerhouse Abilene Cooper High School.
+With Allen at tailback and slotback, Cooper made it to the 1967 state final against Austin Reagan at Fort Worth's Amon G. Carter Stadium, but lost 20-19 after two controversial last-second decisions by the officials.
+After graduating in 1968, Allen went on to play at Southern Methodist University in Dallas for coach Hayden Fry.